|Module Code: GE312|

 On the one hand, the belated advancement of new technologies and industrial production went hand in hand with the widening demand for new democratic powers and the emergence of the women’s movement.
 Gender roles, class positions, human sexuality and competing notions of identity were the subject of intense enquiry in the social sciences and in the arts.
 On the other hand, the rapid transformation of society was also experienced as a crisis of identity that fuelled anti-semitism and a völkisch version of German nationalism which finally erupted in World War 1.
 Literature, the fine arts and later film became main vehicles for expressing ambivalent attitudes to modernity.

 This course explores the discourse on modernity by analysing major literary movements in dialogue with broader social and cultural debates.
 Beginning with Poetic Realism, we then analyze Naturalism and the transition towards Modernism.
-Writers discussed include Theodor Fontane, Gerhart Hauptmann, Arthur Schnitzler, Robert Walser, Franz Kafka, Thomas Mann, Georg Kaiser.
 This final year module is open to all finalists taking German and German-related degree courses, and to suitably qualified external students.

 Areas covered include:

-Germany and the Industrial Revolution; the Naturalist movement: social themes and dramatic form; social critique: women and the family; the experience of the modern city; sexuality, adolescence, and education in the Wilhelmine period; gender and modernity; the response of German writers to the First World War.
+Germany and the Industrial Revolution; the Naturalist movement: social themes and dramatic form; social critique: women and the family; the experience of the modern city; sexuality, adolescence, and education in the Wilhelmine period; gender and modernity; the response of German writers to the First World War; the city in the Weimar Republic

 Authors covered include:

-Theodor Fontane, Gerhart Hauptmann, Thomas Mann, Robert Walser, Arthur Schnitzler, Franz Kafka, Georg Kaiser, Friedrich Nietzsche
+Theodor Fontane, Gerhart Hauptmann, Frank Wedekind, Else Lasker-Schueler, Arthur Schnitzler, Thomas Mann, Franz Kafka, Irmgard Keun.

 As this is a final year module, the emphasis is primarily on student-led seminar work, with occasional lectures providing the historical context.
 Seminars are a combination of small group student-led discussion focused on a particular aspect of the topic, followed by a broader plenary session.